Agriculture can have both positive and negative effects as an industry/sector.

 It’s also worth mentioning that agriculture can help meet the needs of a growing population (with food production being one way to do this), and developing technologies such as the use of GMOs as one example may change the capabilities of what can be done in agriculture

-Food products obviously provide humans with the nutrition needed to live or stay healthy
+Agricultural food products obviously provide humans with the nutrition needed to live or stay healthy, and some agricultural food products make up majority of the world’s food, protein and energy supply and intake

 Fibre products provide us with products such as clothing, which are essential for warmth, protection, and other basic/essential human needs